ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 ## The Board of Fame ⭐

 We maintain a [Board of Fame](https://underhanded.soliditylang.org/#board-of-fame) in order to honor all our winners of previous Underhanded Solidity Contests.
-Consider checking out previous submissions (especially the top 3) for inspiration and submission best practices.
+Consider checking out previous submissions from [2022](https://github.com/ethereum/solidity-underhanded-contest/tree/master/2022/submissions_2022) and [2020](https://github.com/ethereum/solidity-underhanded-contest/tree/master/2020/submissions_2020) (especially the top 3) for inspiration and submission best practices.

 ## The Supporters 💖